naturalis/docker-awx/README.md

 Create file SECRET_KEY in BASE_PATH with unique key which is used for encrypting and decrypting database storage.

+Copy .env.template to .env and adjust secrets
+Copy credentials.py.template to credentials.py and adjust secrets Copy environment.sh.template to environment.sh and adjust secrets

 ## Result

 Working AWX server available on